 GO FORTH, AND BALANCE.

-It seems at every turn, you can read an article vying for just one or the other and why it’s right or wrong.
+It seems at every turn, you can read an article pushing for just one or the other and why it’s right or wrong.
 But that’s where the inspiration from this blog came … I feel it’s in the balance where great successes blossom.
-I hope thinking about some of the 2019 inbound marketing trends mentioned above have your wheels turning and creativity brewing on how you can begin to make an impact.
+I hope thinking about some of the 2022 digital marketing trends mentioned above have your wheels turning and creativity brewing on how you can begin to make an impact.